Full-Stack-93/alx-system_engineering-devops-1/0x01-shell_permissions/README.md

 'chmod u+x,g+x,o+r hello' is the command for adding execute permissions to the owner and the group owner and read permission to other users

-'chmod u+x,g+x,o+x hello' is the command to add execute permission to the owner, the group owner and other users
+'chmod ugo+x hello' is the command to add execute permission to the owner, the group owner and other users

 'chmod 007 hello' is the command to give the owner and group owner no permissions and the users all the permissions